Ruslan-B/FFmpeg.AutoGen/README.md

 - on Windows:
 Native ffmpeg libraries are pre bundled in this repository, please note the are GPL(!) libraries.
-The x64 libraries source from [Zeranoe FFmpeg](http://ffmpeg.zeranoe.com/builds/).
+The x64 libraries source from [CODEX FFMPEG](https://www.gyan.dev/ffmpeg/builds/).
 Please check to example project it shows how specify path to libraries.

 - on OS X: